bbauska/TUMx-DWAPNx/README.md

 <h3 id="ch4-8">4.8 Demo 1: Data Visualization (15:06)</h3>

 Hello everyone!
-Welcome to the first demo video accompanying the API calls and

-data visualization lecture.
+Welcome to the first demo video accompanying the API calls and data visualization lecture.
 In this first video, we&apos;re going to look at what we&apos;re going to build in this lecture, the tools we use, some of the code structure of what is provided and we&apos;re going to make our first HTTP requests to our API to get some data to visualize.

-So, after this lecture, this is what we&apos;re gonna have - a simple website.
+After this lecture, this is what we&apos;re gonna have - a simple website.
 It has very a simple menu appear on navigation, the home page has some text, this is where we are at at the moment and a visualization page.
 This one has a button and when I click this button, there will be an API called using HTTP requests that returns relationship data from characters of the Game of Thrones novels.

 If I click it, it will release that data and create a network visualization using the D3 library.
 And in this visualization, each of the nodes represents a character and the links between them represent their relationships.
 And at the end, we guys, are going to add a little bit of interactivity.

 If I click any of the nodes, they&apos;ll change their color and increase in size.
 And on a double click, they should back down again and become red.
 That&apos;s what we&apos;re going to build now.
 Let&apos;s take a look at what we&apos;re going to need first.
-So, let&apos;s close this one for now.
+Let&apos;s close this one for now.
 We&apos;re going to need a couple of tools.
 We&apos;re going to the browser.
 I&apos;m using Chrome, but Firefox and Safari will work just fine.

 You&apos;ll need a text editor.
-I&apos;m using Atom and if you&apos;re just starting out developing, especially in JavaScript, Atom is definitely a good way to go.
+I&apos;m using Atom (https://atom-editor.css/)
+and if you&apos;re just starting out developing, especially in JavaScript, Atom is definitely a good way to go.
 It&apos;s a free and open-source editor.

-It&apos;s actually built in JavaScript and yeah it has tons of themes and extensions on plugins.
+It&apos;s actually built in JavaScript and has tons of themes and extensions on plugins.
 Give it a go if you&apos;re not sure what to use.
 And then, I&apos;m also going to use a terminal emulator, or you know, a shell.
 I&apos;m using iterm2 at the moment, but any terminal that comes with OSX or any Linux distribution will work just fine.
 Make sure you have Node installed, however.
-So, let&apos;s take a little look at the code that is provided from previous lectures.
+Let&apos;s take a little look at the code that is provided from previous lectures.

 I&apos;m in the folder right now and there&apos;s a bunch of loose files and two folders app and public.
 The first thing to look at is the package.json, which is the heart of any Node application.
 It has a couple of things, like the name, the version and the description and it has some dependencies as well, which are very important, because we gonna need those to run our local server.

 The server itself is in the index.js.
 It is an express server.

-So, all we gonna do later is type node in index.js and that will run the server for us.
+All we going to do later is type node in index.js and that will run the server for us.

 Now, all the server-side code is in the app folder.
 It has the controllers, the models and the views.
 These views are template files that will be rendered into HTML and then displayed in the browser.

-Just a quick recap about what&apos;s in the template of our visualization page - it extends the base view, which means they&apos;ll include things like the navigation and we don&apos;t have to type that code in any page that wants to use navigation, which is provided once and then we extend the other by using the other views.
+Just a quick recap about what&apos;s in the template of our visualization page
+- it extends the base view, which means they&apos;ll include things like the navigation and we don&apos;t have to type that code in any page that wants to use navigation, which is provided once and then we extend the other by using the other views.

 We&apos;re linking a stylesheet.

-That is just a simple CSS file that defines things like the color of the links between the nodes and we have the content block that has the title you&apos;ve seen before in the visualization on top, it defines the button and we have an empty root element that we will later populate using D3 with our visualization.
+That is a simple CSS file that defines things like the color of the links between the nodes and we have the content block that has the title you&apos;ve seen before in the visualization on top, it defines the button and we have an empty root element that we will later populate using D3 with our visualization.
 And then for that to work, we also include some JavaScript files down here.
 First one is a D3 library and then the second one is our